 We are committed to improving equity throughout our community through serving the unique needs of our diversifying patient population, partnering with community organizations to improve access to Dermatologic care, promoting inclusion of a diverse patient population in clinical research, and cultivating a diverse Dermatology workforce by recruitment and retention underrepresented minority trainees and faculty.

-The diversity and inclusion committee is composed of faculty, residents and staff and co-chaired by Drs.
-Roopal Kundu and Julia Mhlaba.
+The Diversity, Inclusion and Equity Committee is composed of faculty, residents and staff and co-chaired by Drs.
+Roopal Kundu and Julia Riley.
 The committee meets quarterly to work towards expansion of our mission and goals.

 Skin of Color Education

 At Northwestern Dermatology, we value the representation of all skin types in dermatologic educational material from medical student lectures through residency training.
 In an effort to address this, we have edited all medical student lectures to include clinical images of skin of color, when relevant.
-Additionally, Northwestern residents partake in a Skin of Color Curriculum, specifically designed to focus on the diagnosis and treatment of conditions common in skin of color.
+Additionally, Northwestern residents partake in an annual Skin of Color Curriculum, specifically designed to focus on the diagnosis and treatment of conditions common in Skin of Color.

 We are committed to recruitment of a diverse patient population for clinical trials.

 Pfizer Skin of Color Research FellowshipNorthwestern Dermatology was awarded the Dermatology Research in Skin of Color Fellowship grant from 2022-2023.
 Our fellows, Sneha Poondru and Kourtney Scott, recently completed their year-long fellowship where they focused on research in Skin of Color.